 Performance guarantee

-For securing the obligations of the Supplier in a professional, high-quality manner within this Agreement, and as a condition to signing it, the Supplier or its representative (in the case of residing outside of Israel) will provide to the order of the Division, within fourteen (14) business days from the time of receiving a notice, an unlimited autonomous guarantee under conditions to a volume that will be calculated based on 5% of the Division’s estimate of the volume of the Services (hereinafter: “Performance Guarantee”).
-The Devision is allowed to update the among of the guarantee each year according to the expected scope of the engagement that year.
+For securing the obligations of the Supplier in a professional, high-quality manner within this Agreement, and as a condition to signing it, the Supplier or its representative (in the case of residing outside of Israel) will provide to the order of the Division, within fourteen (14) business days from the time of receiving a notice, an unlimited autonomous guarantee under conditions to a volume that will be calculated based on 5% of the Division’s estimate of the volume of the Annual Services (hereinafter: “Performance Guarantee”).
+The Division is allowed to update the among of the guarantee each year according to the expected scope of the engagement that year.

 It is clarified that the provision of the said guarantee constitutes a precondition to the provision of the services to the Division.
 If the Supplier has not deposited a guarantee as required by the time prescribed by the Division and/or has not fulfilled any other condition in these requirements, this will be considered as failure to fulfill its obligations pursuant to this Tender and it will have no argument on failure to implement the engagement, with all resulting consequences.

-The Performance Guarantee will not be linked.
+The Performance Guarantee will be linked once a year to the Israeli consumer price index

 Israeli supplier – the guarantee will be a digital guarantee and will be drafted and managed as stated in the provisions of Takam [regulations, articles and housekeeping] 14.4.1